AMIN-HASSAIRI/AboutMe/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Amin HASSAIRI is a lifelong long learner, passionate about music and technology.
+Currently pursuing a MSc degree in Artificial Intelligence & Data Science, at BME University—Faculty of Electrical Engineering & Informatics.
+His research interests include but not limited to Automatic Speech Recogmition, Medical Image Processing, and application of AI in music field.